lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Tell me about a time you showed leadership
+At the very beginning of the Geo Disaster Emergency project, our manager suddenly quit to pursue his PHD study.

 ## Tell me about the project that you are most proud of
 ## Tell me about a time you failed or made a mistake
 ## Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities